Looker Studio (Google Data Studio) Reports: The Ultimate Guide for Agencies and Marketers

-Google Data Studio is one of the most commonly used marketing reporting tools with agencies and in-house marketers.
+Looker Studio (formerly known as Google Data Studio) is one of the most commonly used marketing reporting tools with agencies and in-house marketers.
 It allows marketers to use more than 600 connectors as data sources and create reports from a template.
-If you consider using GDS to create your first report - this article is for you.
-It will guide you through the report creation process and offer 5 of the very best reports you can create with Google Data Studio.
+If you consider using Looker Studio to create your first report - this article is for you.
+It will guide you through the report creation process and offer 5 of the very best reports you can create with Looker Studio.

-Google Data Studio reports are documents created in Google Data Studio that marketing agencies use to gather marketing performance data and turn them into visual representations.
-GDS reports are a popular choice among marketing agencies and in-house marketers because of two main reasons:
+Looker Studio (formerly known as Google Data Studio) reports are documents created in Looker Studio that marketing agencies use to gather marketing performance data and turn them into visual representations.
+Looker Studio reports are a popular choice among marketing agencies and in-house marketers because of two main reasons:

-1. GDS reports allow marketers to view Google Analytics data, Google Ads + connect and pull data from third-party connectors.
+1. Looker Studio reports allow marketers to view Google Analytics data, Google Ads + connect and pull data from third-party connectors.

-2. GDS offers many great features available for free:
+2. Looker Studio offers many great features available for free:

-All Google Data Studio reports are stored in Google Cloud Storage.
+All Looker Studio reports are stored in Google Cloud Storage.
 This means that a storage place needs to be purchased.
-So, if you consider using GDS, keep in mind that it is not completely free.
+So, if you consider using Looker Studio, keep in mind that it is not completely free.

-If you want to find out more about Google Data Studio pricing, we have an article that you’d want to take a look at.
+If you want to find out more about Looker Studio pricing, we have an article that you’d want to take a look at.

-There are a couple of ways you could create Google Data Studio reports.
+There are a couple of ways you could create Looker Studio reports.
 We’ll cover all of them here so you can make a quick choice based on your time and preferences.

 First off, of course, you need to get access to the platform.